w3c/testtwf-website/docs/reftests.md

   test.

-  Reference files may be shared among many tests and this is very common, particularly in the CSS test suites.
+  Reference files may be shared among many tests and this is very common.
+It is preferable to reuse reference files as much as possible because it reduces the number of files to manage in a test suite and it allows for test runs to be optimized by reducing the number of screenshots required.
 When writing a suite of tests in a similar areas, it's recommended to enumerate the filenames and name the reference file to match the first test in the enumerated order that uses it.

   For example, if two reftests `list-style-type-003.xht` and `list-style-type-004.xht` share